 In today's competitive markets, De La Rue Currency has attained leadership by investing heavily and seeking excellence in research, innovation, design, production and customer service.

-All Currency manufacturing sites have achieved and maintain certification to the international quality standard ISO9001:2000 and the international environmental standard ISO14001:2004, and are currently progressing certification to the occupational health and safety standard OHSAS18001:1999.
+All Currency manufacturing sites have achieved and maintain certification to the international quality standard ISO9001:2000, the international environmental standard ISO14001:2004, and the occupational health and safety standard OHSAS18001:1999.